davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

 ## CS 261 - Computer Science II

-### Lab: HashMaps - Open-Addressing Implementation
+### Lab 13: HashMaps - Open-Addressing Implementation

 This week you'll implement the open-addressing version of a `HashMap` from scratch, and testing its performance, verifying that it does indeed support `O(1)`-time search/insert when space is effectively being traded for time.